 Away from the mainland, there is a rather special eco-destination for travelers who want to get off the beaten track.
 Off the south of Mallorca in the Balearics is the Archaeological de Cabrera National Park.
 It is a protected, undeveloped, unchanged coastal landscape, with 19 islands and islets.
 It is a haven for wildlife watching, scuba diving, and other outdoor activities.
 Only 200 people can visit per day to keep the environmental impact to a minimum.

 Ecotourism in Portugal

 Portugal is one of the most eco-friendly destinations for a vacation in Europe.
 With islands, cities, and towns that are perfect for wildlife spotting, cultural experiences, and outdoor adventures, there is a Portuguese destination for every type of eco traveler.

 Sustainable vacations in The Azores

-One of the most eco-friendly destinations in Europe is the Azores, an Atlantic island chain off of the coast of Portugal.
+One of the most eco-friendly destinations in Europe is the Azores, an Atlantic island chain off the coast of Portugal.
 It is one of the world’s top places for whale watching.
 The waters off of the islands are frequently teeming with species including Sperm, Pilot, and Beaked Whales as well as 5 different dolphin species.
-Whale-watching tours are plentiful, and they all ensure that the animals are given plenty of space and not hassled by tour groups.
+Whale-watching tours are plentiful, and they all ensure that the animals are given plenty of space and are not hassled by tour groups.
 The islands have also resisted the temptation to encourage mass tourism.
-There are no high-rise hotels or over-developed resorts of the Azores.
+There are no high-rise hotels or over-developed resorts in the Azores.
 Instead, you’ll find locally run establishments and restaurants serving up regional and seasonal food from the islands.